ramsesproject/wan-dts-log/README.md

 | start_time      | second | start time of transfer                      |
 | trans_type      | N/A    | transfer command: RETR, STOR, LIST, etc     |

-Since the dataset is big, we are working to make it available online via other sharing service.
-They will be online before mid-Feb, 2018.
-Contact me if you need to data right now.
+Since the dataset is big, we are working to make it available online via other sharing service, e.g., Globus data sharing.
+All logs in 2017 are expected to be online before mid-Feb, 2018.
+Contact me if you cannot wait.